psopso/esphome_components/components/panasonic_heatpump/README.md

       // set text
       if (state == 0) return { "Standard" };
       if (state == 1) return { "DHW" };
-      // if state is unkown do not update text return {};
+      // if state is unkown do not update return {};
 ```